 How we go about lure fishing in dirty water

 Lure Fishing For Bass in Dirty Water.
 First off, it depends on how dirty the water is for lure fishing.
 Coming from Kent (probably some of the worst clarity in the country), we really have to draw the line regarding fishing dirty water.
 Before we get into lures and tactics, stuff like that, I want to make a few things clear.

 Can Bass Sea In Dirty Water?

 Amazingly, this seems like a stupid question.
 However, the fishing never seems to be the same when the water is like mud.
 Incidentally, could this be down to our lures choice?
-Of course, the bass still hunts when the water is dirty, they must do.
-They would definitely starve around our way if they couldn’t.
+Of course, the bass still hunts when the water is dirty, they must do so.
+They would starve around our way if they couldn’t.
 Fish have a sense of smell.
-We know this from sharks when fisherman use chum to attract them to their boats or wherever they’re fishing.
+We know this from sharks when fishermen use chum to attract them to their boats or wherever they’re fishing.
 Freshwater angler uses ground bait to attract fish to a certain area.
 But really, can you still see if the water is dirty to feed?

 How DO fish feed in dirty water?

 Firstly, I’m no marine biologist by any means.
-I have just done some research and put it into words because I am interested in and DO NOT KNOW the answers.
+I have just done some research and put it into words because I am interested in it and DO NOT KNOW the answers.

 Realistically, we all know that fish have an amazing vision in clear water; that’s how they spot our lures.
-Apparently, fish can see up to 100 feet, which sounds great, but how do scientists really know.
+Fish can see up to 100 feet, which sounds great, but how do scientists know?
 Besides, there are thousands upon thousands of different fish species in the ocean; they all must have different fields of vision.

 In the visible spectrum, sunlight has all the colours.
 Out of all the light colours, red has the longest wavelength but the least energy in the visible spectrum.
 However, violet has the most energy at the other end of the scale to the colour red.
 The order is; red, orange, yellow, green, blue, and violet.
 So this means wavelength reduces from red to violet.